 For example, high impact windows are now separated from other building entrances (like your garage) and may provide additional discounts.
 You'll want to give the inspector as much documentation as possible, such as permits for shutters and Notice of Acceptance (NOA) for Exterior Opening Protection.
 These show that you have installed these items and had them approved.

 A licensed Wind Mitigation Inspector must perform the inspection.
 They are looking for building features that reduce the risk of wind damage.
 The 01/12 form requires them to provide detailed information about your roof, doors, and windows.

 First, they want to know if your roof was built in compliance with the Florida Building Code.
 The specific code requirement is based on the age of the house and county in Florida.

-Most of the inspection is related to your roof.
-The shape of the roof matters.
-A hip roof is the most wind-resistant and provides the largest discount.
+Most of the inspection is related to your roof—the shape of the roof matters.
+A hip roof is the most wind-resistant and provides the most significant discount.

-Carriers not only care about the material that covers your roof, but also how it is attached.
+Carriers not only care about the material that covers your roof but also how it is attached.
 Is the roof decking attached to the rafters or trusses below?
-They also inspect how the trusses or rafters attach to the walls.
+They also inspect how the trusses or beams attach to the walls.
 The inspector must identify the weakest points in the roof-to-deck and roof-to-wall attachments during the inspection.

 The Details Matter

 The discounts are definitely in the details.
 How a roof is attached to the rafters is just one example.
 The type of nail and the spacing between them determine uplift resistance strength.
 This minor detail can double the chances of your roof staying on during a hurricane.